gulasz101/gulasz101.github.io/_posts/2023-05-29-opentelemetry-laravel-autoinstrumentation.md

 #### Instrumenting laravel app

-First we need to let our app to install `dev` stability dependencies:
+First we need to let our app to install dependencies with `dev` stability:
 ```json
     "minimum-stability": "dev",
     "prefer-stable": true,